image by Justin David

-Nathan's films include CURTAINS, a comedy-drama screen in the Flare Film Festival 2015 and was shortlisted for Best Comedy in the Portobello Film Festival 2016, ROCK'N'ROLL SUICIDE, or the puppetry promo Bowie never made, which won the lo-budget award in the London Short Film Festival, screened in the London Lesbian & Gay Film Festival, Queer Up North, and in Oslo, Brussels, Barcelona & LA, and the documentaries MEETING MR CRISP - which premiered at the NFT, toured nationally with the BFI and internationally with the British Council, screening in New York, Vancouver, Cork, Israel, Berlin, Sydney, Turin - and THE SIGNIFICANT DEATH OF QUENTIN CRISP - which was broadcast on Channel 4.
+Nathan's films include CURTAINS, a comedy-drama screened in the Flare Film Festival 2015 and was shortlisted for Best Comedy in the Portobello Film Festival 2016, ROCK'N'ROLL SUICIDE, or the puppetry promo Bowie never made, which won the lo-budget award in the London Short Film Festival, screened in the London Lesbian & Gay Film Festival, Queer Up North, and in Oslo, Brussels, Barcelona & LA, and the documentaries MEETING MR CRISP - which premiered at the NFT, toured nationally with the BFI and internationally with the British Council, screening in New York, Vancouver, Cork, Israel, Berlin, Sydney, Turin - and THE SIGNIFICANT DEATH OF QUENTIN CRISP - which was broadcast on Channel 4.

 Theatre projects include SWANSONG, a bittersweet comedy about Grey Liberation in the care home which was part of the King's Head Theatre's Queer Festival '17 and And What Queer.
 Arts.
 Festival '18, I LOVE YOU BUT WE ONLY HAVE FOURTEEN MINUTES TO SAVE THE EARTH, a creative collision of cabaret, live art and film which toured the UK 2012-13, and VAUXHALLVILLE, a weekly variety show at the Royal Vauxhall Tavern which ran for over two years, and was in residence at the Latitude festival for two summers.
 Other productions at the RVT include a PANTOMIME TRILOGY, AN ELECTION ENTERTAINMENT and DAVE'S DROP-IN CENTRE.